s2hub/docs/articles/werner_krauss_i18n/02_i18n_and_silverstripe_translating_static_content.md

 [//]: # (TODO: Still correct?
 A requirement for I18nTextCollectorTask is PHPUnit, which should be installed in your development environment.)

-Ok, now we have all static text translated in PHP and the templates, now we need to grab them all so we have them in yml and can send them to our translator.

 ## How to fix missing translations in 3rd-party modules?

-Now that we know, that all the translations of static content are just strings in yml files, we know how to fix translations in 3rd-party modules in our project without forking the module.
+Since we know that all the translations of static content are just strings in yml files, we know how to fix and override translations in 3rd-party modules in our project.

 It's really easy, because language yml files in your app module overrule all module's language strings - similar to configurations in yml.
-Knowing that is the key to fix missing or incorrect translations in modules:

 1. find the missing string in templates or code
 2. add or modify your language's yml file in _app/lang_
 3. flush caches, so Silverstripe CMS notices the new translation

-Of course, if you add translations or fix errors, please make a pull request and give your changes back to the community.
+Of course, if you add translations or fix errors, please make a pull request on the module and give your changes back to the community.

 ## How to translate (core) modules